UOR Framework Overview

 Core Ideas

 Content addressing means an object is identified by what it is, not where it is.
-The UOR framework formalizes this via Address: every object has a canonical address derived from its content, not from an external naming system.
+The UOR framework formalizes this via Element: every object has a canonical address derived from its content, not from an external naming system.

 Two involutions generate the structure: